Nine Inch Nails strikes back

 The setlist was incredible.
 First half of the concert roughly consisted of old favorite songs and the crowd felt as amazed as I did.
 Then it got a bit tedious with the new songs in the middle and Trent declared that he had been in a bad mood for several days.
 But it all took off again and the last third of the show contained the suspected crowd-pleasers.

-Highlights included a totally mind-blowing version of Eraser, a somewhat surprising appearance of The Great Destroyer (including the only speech of the evening) and the banana-crazy percussion on March of the Pigs.
+Highlights included a totally mind-blowing version of Eraser, a somewhat surprising appearance of The Great Destroyer (including the only talk of the evening) and the banana-crazy percussion on March of the Pigs.

 I read somewhere that NIN rehearsed 50 songs for this tour, to make each set unpredictable.
 And they really nailed it.
 I only counted one bad song (Find my way), the rest was pretty epic.
 Trent even had the guts to cut half the band during mid-tour, including renowned bass player Pino Palladino.
 Fortunately Robin Finck covered the flank as usual.
 The lightning and projected backdrops were simple yet suggestive, as expected.
 However, this time around I watched the thing from a greater distance than past times, which might explain why I don’t rank this concert higher despite the awesome setlist.
 It is not And all that could have been, but it never will.